oseiler2/CO2Monitor/README.md

 ## MQTT

-Sensors readings can be published via MQTT for centralise storage and visualition.
-Each node is configured with it's own id and will then publish under `co2monitor/<id>/up/sensors`.
-The top level topic `co2monitor` is configurable
+Sensor readings can be published via MQTT for centralised storage and visualition.
+Each node is configured with its own id and will then publish under `co2monitor/<id>/up/sensors`.
+The top level topic `co2monitor` is configurable.
+Downlink messages to nodes can be sent to each individual node using the id in the topic `co2monitor/<id>/down/<command>`, or to all nodes when omitting the id part `co2monitor/down/<command>`

 ```
 {